orbit-love/github-actions-templates/Reddit/README.md

       5. Redirect URI: `https://orbit.love`
    3. Take note of your `Client ID` which is just below your app name, and your `Client Secret`.
    4. Follow the steps in the [GitHub Actions Templates First Time Setup Guide](https://github.com/orbit-love/github-actions-templates/blob/main/FIRST_TIME_SETUP.md) and add `REDDIT_CLIENT_ID`, `REDDIT_CLIENT_SECRET`, `REDDIT_USERNAME`, and `REDDIT_PASSWORD` values.

+\*PLEASE NOTE: For this to work, your Reddit account should have 2FA _disabled_ AND needs to have a passwords set.

+- If you used your Google or Apple account to sign up to Reddit and don't have an account you can disconnect it and then you'll be able to set an account (an reconnect your Google or Apple account after).
+- If you want to have 2FA enabled on your main Reddit account (you probably should): create an additional acocunt to just set up this integration and don't use your main account.

 ### Filtering Posts & Comments